dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 and "-thresh" specifies the event threshold.

-The second call is the tricky one... it says...
+The second call is a bit tricky.

 1.
 Do data masking (-type data)